MyTooliT/Cleaned-ICOapi/README.md

 VITE_BACKEND_FULL_MEASUREMENT_PATH=C:\Users\breurather\AppData\Local\icodaq
 ```

-`VITE_BACKEND_MEASUREMENT_DIR` expects a single folder name and locates that folder under a certain path
+`VITE_BACKEND_MEASUREMENT_DIR` expects a single folder name and locates that folder under a certain path.
-- On Windows, that path is `%LocalAppData%`
-- On Linux, it is the first available of:
-  - `$XDG_DATA_DIRS`
-  - `"/usr/local/share:/usr/share"`
-- On macOS it is the directory `Library/Application Support` in the user’s home folder
+We use the `user_data_dir()` from the package `platformdirs` to simplify this.
+The system always logs which folder is used for storage.

 `VITE_BACKEND_FULL_MEASUREMENT_PATH` lets you override the default pathing and tries to create the folder at your
 supplied location.
 - Use this at your own discretion as not having a writable directory for measurements will crash the program.
-- This is unfortunately not OS-agnostic for now.
+- This is—by design—not OS-agnostic.
+- You may need admin / root privileges for your folder!

 ### Trident Data Storage Settings